-The data for the ETW2 environment meets all requirements of working draft CMH-17 Rev G. The as measured ETW2 data did not fit a normal distribution, so modified CV basis values are not provided for that condition.
-The RTD data is insufficient to generate basis values that meet the requirements of working draft CMH-17 Rev G so only estimates are provided for that condition.
+The data for the ETW2 environment meets all requirements of CMH-17-1G.
+The as measured ETW2 data did not fit a normal distribution, so modified CV basis values are not provided for that condition.
+The RTD data is insufficient to generate basis values that meet the requirements of CMH-17-1G so only estimates are provided for that condition.